wemeetagain/btcpos/README.md

 The device is a numpad with a 2x16 character LCD display that a cashier interacts with, and a small LCD display facing the customer.

+We have a short Youtube video demonstrating its usage: http://youtu.be/3uetgK0brgA

 The typical interaction in a business:
 --------------------------------------
 * Cashier asks how the customer will pay